Terra610/abe---flag/systems-map/README.md

 ---

-## Divergence Propagation

-Divergence identified in CDA propagates through all modules:

-- CFF → funding misalignment
-- AFFE → financial cost
-- CIRI → social and economic impact
-- CIBS → system-wide effects
-- Macro → aggregate economic drag

----

-## Recovery Propagation

-Removal of divergence propagates recovery:

-- CIRI → restored participation
-- CIBS → compounding system benefits
-- Macro → total economic uplift

----

 ## Result

 The System Map provides a complete representation of:

 - system structure
 - module relationships
+- doctrine linkage
 - data flow
 - calculation sequence

 It ensures that A.B.E. operates as a unified, deterministic system.